-While many people associate liver disease with alcohol abuse, drug addiction can lead to liver damage as well.
-Drug-induced liver disease refers to disease of the liver that is caused by the abuse of illicit, over the counter, or prescription drugs.
-Our drug and alcohol treatment center in Gilman knows that drug abuse and liver disease can result in a range of health abnormalities and offers help to those struggling with an addiction.
+Drug-induced liver disease refers to a disease of the organ that is caused by the abuse of illicit, over the counter, or prescription drugs.
+Our drug and alcohol treatment center in Gilman answers the questions “How do drugs affect the liver?” and “What are the risks involved with abusing those substances?”

 Most drugs are eliminated via the liver and kidneys.
 Specifically, the liver is an organ on the upper right-hand side of the abdomen that helps flush out toxins from the body and performs a variety of other functions.
 People who struggle with drug abuse can benefit from a medically monitored detox because it can help their body flush out the toxins, allowing the liver to recuperate.